enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     Default: 0.0
 ``GalaxySimulationDiskTemperature`` (external)
     Temperature of the gas in the galactic disk.
-Default: 1.0e+4 ``GalaxySimulationDiskMetallicityEnhancementFactor`` (external)
+Default: 1.0e+4 ``GalaxySimulationDiskPressureBalance`` (external)
+    Set disk temperature so that the gas is in pressure balance with the CGM/ICM.
+    The circular velocity will also be modified to account for pressure support.
+    Ignores ``GalaxySimulationDiskTemperature``.
+    Default: 0
+``GalaxySimulationDiskMetallicityEnhancementFactor`` (external)
     Set the disk metallicity, expressed as a multiple of ``GalaxySimulationGasHaloMetallicity``.
     Default: 3.0